MicrosoftDocs/VBA-Docs/api/Outlook.AssignToCategoryRuleAction.ActionType.md

 ## Remarks

  The category assigning rule action is supported by rules for receiving messages and rules for sending messages.
-For more information, see[Specifying Rule Actions](../outlook/How-to/Rules/specifying-rule-actions.md).
+For more information, see [Specifying Rule Actions](../outlook/How-to/Rules/specifying-rule-actions.md).

 ## See also